 This virtual summit is designed for administrative teams focused on improving financial well-being in a way that aligns with your school’s mission.
-Our lineup of experts explores key challenges Christian schools are facing, as well as strategy, new ideas, and best practices for financial sustainability, donor engagement, enrollment, and more.
+Our lineup of professionals explores key challenges Christian schools are facing, as well as strategy, new ideas, and best practices for financial sustainability, donor engagement, enrollment, and more.

 You and your whole school administrative team will have a tool box of tactics you can put to use immediately.